FAQs

 I think my CRS started when I inhaled some water/chemical/gas/smell via my nose at work.
 Is that possible?

 I was very healthy until I worked at a place with poor indoor air quality.
-Afterwards I got the diagnosis of CRS.
+Afterwards, I got the diagnosis of CRS.
 Did that cause my disease?

 Clinical signs and symptoms